-The governors for safeguarding arrangements are named on the front cover of this document.
-These governors take strategic responsibility at governing body level for safeguarding arrangements in our schools.
-The governing bodies ensure there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).
+The governor for safeguarding arrangements is named on the front cover of this document.
+This governor takes strategic responsibility at governing body level for safeguarding arrangements in our school.
+The governing body ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).

-The governing bodies ensure the schools contribute to inter-agency working, in line with statutory and local guidance.
-It ensures that information is shared and stored appropriately and in accordance with statutory requirements.
+The governing body ensures the schools contribute to inter-agency working, in line with statutory and local guidance.
+They ensure that information is shared and stored appropriately and in accordance with statutory requirements.

-The governing bodies ensure that all adults in our schools who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
+The governing body ensures that all adults in our schools who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The governing bodies ensure our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
+The governing body ensures all our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
 We work in accordance with government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded schools) mandatory.

-The governing bodies and Trust leadership team are responsible for:
+The governing body, Trust and school leadership teams are responsible for:

-- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information)

-- ensuring volunteers are appropriately supervised in school - online safety (including strategic oversight of filtering and monitoring systems to support this)
+- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring volunteers are appropriately supervised in school - online safety (including strategic oversight of filtering and monitoring systems to support this)